 10 Tech Careers That Don't Involve Coding

-Are you seeking involvement in the booming tech scene but don’t know how to code?
-Scores of career opportunities in tech involve no code skills at all.
+If you are seeking involvement in the booming tech scene but don’t know how to code, scores of career opportunities in tech require no coding skills at all.

 User Interface Designer